african & african diaspora studies at boston college

 Visit us on Facebook for event updates!

-Works-in-Progress Lecture Series
+Works-In-Progress Lecture Series

-Devlin 101 at 4:30 pm
+Prof. Deborah Thomas, Devlin 101, 4:30 pm

 This talk will examine the making of visual archives of state violence to the role of visual culture in producing, reproducing, challenging, and/or undermining a sense of collectivity, as well as revealing something about the temporalities to which this imaging of collectivity is tethered.